-Here is something that you may not realize about Warren Buffett: Counting only his take-home pay, the Oracle of Omaha is a pauper compared to his peers.
+Here’s something you may not know about Warren Buffett: Counting only his take-home pay, the Oracle of Omaha is a pauper compared with his peers.

-With a yearly salary of just $100K from Berkshire-Hathaway, the grandfatherly Buffett just barely finds himself among the top 30% of earners — a mere pittance for one of the world's richest individuals.
+With a yearly salary of only $100,000 from Berkshire Hathaway, Buffett barely finds himself among the top 30% of earners — a mere pittance for one of the world's richest individuals.

 The difference, in this case, is in the dividends.